By The Offence of One

 Human death is not merely caused by a person’s body or brain or DNA ceasing to function.
 Nor is it merely the breaking of the connection between a person’s body and soul—as though the human soul is the sustainer of the body, or as though the functioning body was the prison cell of the soul (as some ancient Greeks believed).

-According to the Bible, human death occurs through the withdrawal of God’s providential blessings and their replacement with curses—God’s just punishment of sinners for their sins.
-Since humans are both spiritual and physical beings, the curses that bring human death include:
+According to the Bible, human death occurs through the withdrawal of God’s providential blessings and their replacement with curses: God’s just punishment of sinners for their sins.
+Death pervades all parts of the human being—physical, spiritual, and eternal.
+So, these curses include:

 All this, unless we are saved.

-If it were not that God spared our first parents for a time, then they would have “surely died”—then and there, in full, immediately after they sinned (Genesis 2:16-17).
+If it were not that God spared our first parents for a time, then they would have “surely died” in full, then and there, immediately after they sinned (Genesis 2:16-17).
 But God continued to sustain them in a state of spiritual death2 while temporarily refraining from pouring out all the deserved punishment of the full spiritual, physical and eternal death upon them.

 However, as things stand now, the human race (all mankind in Adam) is being temporarily spared from the full outworking of God’s solemn threat of death upon the breaking of the covenant of life.
 The question is, why?